 You will learn how to tell a powerful and compelling story using solid story-structure, sensory detail, honest emotion, genuine and dynamic presence, humor, generosity and character work.

 You will develop three different stories to be told (not read).
 Assignments are based on in-class prompts, and receive helpful teacher feedback and test-audience feedback.
 Some homework time is required between classes for crafting and revision.

-Storytelling: Performing Your Story meets once a week for three hours over an eight week term.
+Storytelling 3: Performing Your Story is open to students who have completed Storytelling 2: Crafting Your Story.
+It meets once a week for three hours over an eight week term.
 An optional student showcase follows at the end of the term.